The Charlotte Mason Beginner Track

 Uniquely designed workshops include the practical aspects that those new to CM always want to know; things like habit formation, creating a schedule, and the Mason lesson plan.
 As a registered CMI Beginner Track member, you attend sessions together where you can narrate what you are learning, ask questions and get feedback.
 You also have the opportunity to continue with your group and join the 2017-2018 Beginner Cohort giving you more community, training and support over the coming year.
 We meet for a summer Conference Debriefing Webinar.
 Then, once a term (fall, winter, spring), we hold topic-specific webinars with small group discussion breakouts included.
 All learning materials provided for these exclusive continuing sessions.

 Limited spaces available.
 An additional REGISTRATION REQUIRED!
 Complete your regular registration first, then return and register for the CM Beginner Track.
-Cost is $25 to save your space for the CM Beginner Track.
+In addition to the regular registration fee the cost is $25 to save your space for the CM Beginner Track.
 A promotional fee of $25 for the 2018-2019 CM Beginner Cohort is payable any time during the conference.

 Enjoy the comfort of others who are new to Charlotte Mason's educational ideas.